-Paws4Survival Rescue is an organization dedicated to the rescue and rehabilitation of Puerto Rican street dogs ("satos") and cats.
+Paws4Survival Rescue is dedicated to the rescue and rehabilitation of Puerto Rican street dogs ("satos") and cats (gatos").

 We strive to be a community organization and support local rescuers in Puerto Rico whenever possible.
 We provide veterinary care, shelter, and socialization in our partner doggie daycare facility and many fabulous foster homes across New England & New York.

-The dogs we rescue are also known as "satos"--Puerto Rican street dogs.
-There are an estimated 300,000+ dogs roaming the streets and beaches of Puerto Rico, either born into homelessness or abandoned.
+The dogs we rescue are also known as "satos"--The cats we rescue are also known as "gatos", There are an estimated 300,000+ dogs and over 500,000 cats roaming the streets and beaches of Puerto Rico, either born into homelessness or abandoned.

 Puerto Rico is an island the size of Connecticut; it has 78 cities.
 While each city is required by law to have an animal shelter, there are very few, and the ones they do have are unequipped and underfunded.